 4. What to do if your employees refuse to wear a face covering

 In the United States, the Equal Employment Opportunity Commission has released guidance that employers can require their employees to wear PPE like face masks to reduce the transmission of COVID-19.

 Employers have a basic right to determine and uphold rules in the workplace so long as they are non-discriminatory, and this includes developing an employee mask policy.

-Employees who reject your mask policy and refuse to wear workplace face coverings can be considered to be adhering to safety precautions, and as such can have their employment terminated for doing so.
+Employees who reject your mask policy and refuse to wear workplace face coverings can be considered to be adhering to safety precautions.
+As such, they can have their employment terminated for doing so.

 Some members of society are protesting face masks for political reasons, including that they believe it curtails their civil liberties or they believe the virus is a hoax and may believe that their refusal to wear a mask constitutes their right to free speech and may refuse to participate in a mask policy at work.

 Private sector employers aren’t protected by First Amendment rights, while in the government sector, an employer’s right to implement a mask policy in the workplace and enforce health and safety provisions trumps an employee’s right to free speech.

 5. Create a face mask policy at work